 How much wiggle room do you have in your budget/ snowball?

 If you said no to the first three categories, you might be able to lower the amount.
 I personally started my emergency fund with $1000 but after a full year of not touching my emergency fund at all, I lowered it to $500 instead.
-I don’t own my home, so I don’t pay for any maintenance at my apartment.
+I didn’t own my home while paying off debt, so I don’t pay for any maintenance at my apartment.
 If something were to happen, it would be on the rental company to fix it.
 I also don’t have kids, which can create extra expenses in a budget.
 Even at $500, I can comfortably cash flow most of my unplanned expenses.
 I am easily throwing $1000 towards debt every month, so if I were to have an emergency, I could cover it by just lowering my monthly student loan snowball.

 All of these are things to consider when you are planning your emergency fund.
 It is safe to start at $1000 and add or lower as needed.
 If you are going to lower it from $1000, I would recommend keeping it higher for at least a year.
 If your baby step two is going to take more than one year, that is the time to consider lowering it and throwing that excess money at debt instead of savings.